You buy life insurance to protect your loved ones. But life can bring many changes. With these changes, your life insurance needs may change.

 Replacing a life insurance policy means purchasing a new policy and canceling your existing one.
 You can purchase a policy from any insurance company you choose and you’re not obligated to keep the same agent or insurer that you used for your first policy.

 In fact, it’s possible that the insurer you originally purchased from no longer offers the best pricing for you.
 As time goes on, your circumstances change.
-You age, your health may change, you get a new job, or pick up a new hobby.
-All of these factors can affect life insurance pricing.
+You may be surprised by the factors that can affect life insurance pricing, including:

 When you apply for your new policy, the application will ask ask if you currently have life insurance and if you plan to replace it.
 You’re not required to replace your policy, and you can own more than one policy.